Skip to main content

 Nearly every option that follows can be set without editing files by hand.

-The onStart parameter is a boolean value (true or false) that you can include in the definition of any AutoConfig job.
-Its purpose is to trigger a one-time execution of the job as soon as Gunbot has finished its startup procedures and loaded the AutoConfig jobs.
+The onStart parameter is a boolean (true or false) you can include in any AutoConfig job definition.
+It triggers a one-time execution of the job as soon as Gunbot finishes startup and loads AutoConfig jobs.

-You place the onStart parameter at the top level of the specific job's configuration within your autoconfig.json file.
+Place onStart at the top level of the job configuration in autoconfig.json.

 Here is an example: